albertony/blushell/README.md

 Optional parameter 'url' can be set directly to a stream url to play.
-This can be any streamable media url, such as an mp3 file, or it can be an "internal" url identifier used in BluOS, e.g. "Capture:bluez:bluetooth" or "Tidal:radio:track/43781115" (the latter from the trackstationid attribute of /Songs response from Tidal service).
+This can be any streamable media url, such as an mp3 file, or it can be an "internal" url identifier used in BluOS, e.g. `Capture:bluez:bluetooth` or `Tidal​:radio:track/43781115` (the latter from the trackstationid attribute of /Songs response from Tidal service).

 The [response](Samples/Play.xml) indicates the resulting state, which is also reported by /Status.
 On success the state should be 'play'.